 Stormwater entering the wastewater network as a result of defective, improper and illegal stormwater connections, principally from residential connections, is a major cause of wastewater overflows.
-By identifying sources, and eliminating the risk of stormwater from entering the wastewater system, Logan City Council is committed to significantly reducing the number of wastewater overflows that occur during wet weather.
+By identifying sources and lessening the risk of stormwater entering the wastewater system, Logan City Council is committed to significantly reducing the number of wastewater overflows that occur during wet weather.

 For further information please contact Council's Logan Water Infrastructure Alliance on (07) 3412 9600.

 An inspection program will occur from 6 October 2015 to 23 December 2015 in selected areas of Rochedale South, which suffer from overflows during severe wet weather.

 The inspection program will be coordinated by the Logan Water Infrastructure Alliance and the inspections will be conducted by authorised persons.